JohnKeysCloud/battleship/src/ts/bs-fleet-factory/bs-fleet-factory.md

 **Key Differences**
   * With `as const`: Types are exact literals or specific object structures.
   * Without `as const`: Types are generalized, allowing broader ranges of values, reducing type specificity and strictness.

+#### Current Refactored Version

+Instead of duplicating a type definition for ship types in the fleet factory module, I refactored `bs-ship-factory.ts` to include an enumeration (`enum`) of the ship types.
+This change allows us to import the `ShipType` `enum` directly into the fleet factory module, maintaining type safety and other benefits.
+Additionally, this approach adheres to the DRY (Don't Repeat Yourself) principle by avoiding redundant type definitions.

+> Teaching while learning! 💭

 ### `type ShipConfig` and `type ShipConfigs`